staltz/xstream/README.md

 Events from a Stream must come from somewhere, right?
 That's why we need Producers.
 They are objects with two functions attached: `start(listener)` and `stop()`.
 Once you call `start` with a `listener`, the Producer will start generating events and it will send those to the listener.
 When you call `stop()`, the Producer should quit doing its own thing.

-Because Streams are Listeners, if you give a Stream as the Listener in `start(stream)`, essentially the Producer is now generating events that will be broadcast on the Stream.
+Streams are also Listeners (actually they are "InternalListeners", not Listeners, but that's a detail you can ignore), so you can theoretically give a Stream as the listener in `producer.start(streamAsListener)`.
+Then, essentially the Producer is now generating events that will be broadcast on the Stream.
 Nice, huh?
 Now a bunch of listeners can be attached to the Stream and they can all get those events originally coming from the Producer.
 That's why `xs.create(producer)` receives a Producer to be the heart of a new Stream.
 Check this out:

 ```js
 var producer = {